waveywaves/mirrord-sqs-debug-example/README.md

 ## Features

 - Producer service with a web UI for publishing messages
-- Consumer service that processes SQS messages, these messages can be seen in the terminal
+- Consumer service that processes SQS messages
+- LocalStack integration for local SQS development
 - Kubernetes-ready deployment
-- mirrord configuration for debugging SQS consumers with two different approaches
+- mirrord configuration for debugging SQS consumers with two different approaches:
+  - Queue splitting for non-disruptive debugging
+  - Copy target with scale down for exclusive debugging

 ## Prerequisites